Universal Church Only – a vertical relationship.

 Being a member of God’s universal church comes with it the requirement to be (as much as possible) a member of God’s local church – to serve God and serve others.
 Christians do that by spurring others on, meeting together, and making it your job to encourage others.

-That said, there are very valid reasons why people may not be able to make it each week to a local church – they could be sick, in aged care, interstate, away with work, on holidays, on mission, away on active service.
+That said, there are very valid reasons why people may not be able to make it each week to a local church – they could be sick (physically or mentally), in aged care, interstate, away with work, on holidays, on mission, away on active service.

 Avoid the trap of only attending church when there is nothing better on.
 Reject the idea of replacing church with one-off social, leisure or sporting activities.
 Don’t be a believer who sits in the pews and offers your occasional attendance.
 Invest yourself in the life of your church family because God has given you gifts and talents to use in some way – if they are not used for serving among your family then the Christian family will be weaker for it.
 For God’s sake, for our sake, and for your own sake – consider how to be core in membership.